-Mounting computer monitors is becoming increasingly popular as it clears desk space and allows you to easily adjust your viewing experience for comfort, ergonomics, and efficiency.
-Whether you are struggling to arrange a small office space, or just want more versatility from your screen, a monitor mounting system could be for you.
+Mounting computer monitors is becoming increasingly popular as it clears desk space and allows you to easily adjust your viewing angle and experience for comfort, ergonomics, and efficiency.
+Whether you are struggling to arrange a small office space, or just want more versatility from your screen, a computer monitor mount could be for you.
 While mounts are relatively easy to use and install, not every display is actually capable of being mounted (or at least without a little help), but knowing how to tell if a monitor can be mounted can be confusing for the uninformed.
-Here is some information to help you determine if your computer monitor can be mounted.
+Here is some information to help you determine if you have a mountable computer monitor.

-These are mainly determined by the size and dimensions of the monitor you plan to mount.
+These are mainly determined by the screen size and dimensions of the monitor you plan to mount.

 Most modern flat-panel monitors and TVs are designed with VESA compliance in mind.
 To determine if your computer monitor complies with VESA standards, simply check the back.
 If it does comply, you should see the standard four-hole screw pattern in the back of your monitor.
 The most common pattern for the screw holes is either 75 x 75 mm or 100 x 100 mm, while larger monitors will be 200 x 100 mm.